aaronbloomfield/ccc/hws/dex/index.md

 Submission 1: Deploy the DEX smart contract to the private Ethereum blockchain.
 Your TokenCC will need to have been deployed as well.
 These were likely done in the deployment section, above.
 You have to call `createPool()` with exactly 100 (fake) ether, some number of TCC (no less than 10.0 TCC), and the address of the variable EtherPriceOracle.

-Submission 2: Send 10.0 TCC to the address listed on the Canvas landing page.
+Submission 2: Send 10.0 TCC to the address listed in the blockchain explorer's links section.
 This means that if your TokenCC has 10 decimal places, then the value you need to send is 100,000,000,000.
 You can check how much of your TCC is owned by any account by looking at that account page in the blockchain explorer.

 Submission 3: You should submit your `DEX.sol`, your (updated) `TokenCC.sol` files, and your completed `dex.py` file, and ONLY those three files, to Gradescope.
 All your Solidity code should be in the first two files, and you should specifically import the various interfaces.
 Those interface files will be placed in the same directory on Gradescope when you submit.  **NOTE:** Gradescope cannot fully test this assignment, as it does not have access to the private blockchain.
 So it can only do a few sanity tests (correct files submitted, successful compilation, valid values in dex.py, etc.).